 But when later questioned by the Parliamentary Standards watchdog, Blunt as Chair of the APPG denied that it had been an APPG paper, saying it was only “an agreed position of the Officers of the Group”.
 He said this meant the paper was not required to be published it at all.

 The APPG’s Officers are Crispin Blunt MP, Baroness Barker, Lord Cashman, Peter Kyle MP, Stewart McDonald MP and Lord Collins.

-The coordinator of the group, who is employed by LGBT charity The Kaleidoscope Trust, responded to further questions saying her understanding was that rules on transparency only apply to reports “prepared with the intention of being public”.
+The coordinator of the group, who is employed by LGBT charity the Kaleidoscope Trust, responded to further questions, saying that her understanding was that rules on transparency only apply to reports “prepared with the intention of being public”.

 “I was trying to enable the Government to adopt it with confidence as the core of its own response to the 2018 consultation before it issued a public response.”

 He said “It was my judgement that if this paper could be communicated to the Government privately, and as representing a wide collective agreement, they would be more likely to adopt it as theirs.”

 Publishing the document and making it open to public debate while the government was still considering its response “would have undermined our political strategy”.